 Easy Overnight Oats

 As soon as January approaches, I like to start the year off fresh by meal prepping and eating healthy.
-Although it’s fun to indulge during the holidays, I’m definitely ready to get back in a routine and whip up nutritious meals to enjoy throughout the week.
+Although it’s fun to indulge during the holidays, I’m definitely ready to get back in a routine and whip up nutritious meals or snacks like my homemade granola bar recipe.

 How to Make Overnight Oats